jonnychipz/WAUG-MeetUp/README.md

 Repository for all the Welsh Azure User Group Meet Up Slides and information.

-We rally appreciate you joining usand hope you found our sessions informative.
+We really appreciate you joining us and hope you found our sessions informative.

+Pleas ehelp us spread the word and fun on social media!

 ![Logo](logo.PNG)

 ✍️ [2020-Dec-10 - SignUp](https://www.meetup.com/MSFT-Stack/events/274527172/)</br>